arielfprado/Web_dev/README.md

 # Web_dev
 #### Repository for web development projects and discussions

+ - Memory Game: Web game using HTML 5, CSS 3 & JavaScript to create a memory game with rock n roll theme
+ 	- index: HTML structure
+ 	- style: CSS style
+ 	- script: JavaScript code
+ 	- img folder: Folder with all .jpg images used in the game

  - Portfolio template: Web template (PC & mobile) for professional and personal portfolio
  	- index: HTML structure
 	- style: CSS structure